JUNIOR SCHOOL YEARS 7 & 8

 VCE Vocational Major (VCE VM) – This (new in 2023) pathway prepares students for further studies, training/apprenticeships or employment, by developing both academic and practical skills.
 It employs a more diverse range of assessment strategies rather than traditional exams.

 Victorian Pathways Certificate (VPS) – The (new in 2023) VPC provides an option for students unable to yet meet the VCE requirement, with a standards-based certificate and opportunity to progress to the VCE or VCE VM at a later point.
 It provides an enriched curriculum and excellent support for students to develop the skills, capabilities and qualities for success in personal and civic life.

-Further details on Senior and VET subject selections/ course information can be found below.
+Further details regarding senior subject selection and course information can be found below.

 Alternatively, senior students may choose to join our worldwide International Baccalaureate (IB) Diploma Program below.

 We are a proud international school, authorised to offer the worldwide recognized IBDP as an alternative to VCE.
 The IB focuses on creating global thinking, inquisitive citizens.